This is a comprehensive guide to iPhone backup password.

 If that concerns you that Apple can access your unencrypted iCloud backups, it’s time for you to stop using iCloud to back up your iPhone.

 It’s not really a big deal.
 You can use your computer or a cheap high-capacity hard drive to back up your iPhone.

 Matters could be worse if Apple had created a backdoor OS for its iPhones.
 This would create a vulnerability for all of its products.

 How to Encrypt iPhone Backup

-Now that you know what is at stakes with your iPhone backups, it’s time to take matters into your own hands.
+Now that you know what is at stake with your iPhone backups, it’s time to take matters into your own hands.
 To password protect your iPhone backups, follow the steps below:

 How to Disable iPhone Backup Password

-Keep in mind, anybody that has access to your computer can read the data in your backups.
-So before you uncheck this box, make sure you know what you’re doing.
+Keep in mind, anybody that who has access to your computer can read the data in your backups.
+So, before you uncheck this box, make sure you know what you’re doing.